Samvit-Kini/Samvit_BSE_Portfolio/index.md

 <!--```- A summary of key topics you learned about```-->
 <!--```- What you hope to learn in the future after everything you've learned at BSE ```-->
 ## Summary
 For my final milestone, my ball tracking robot can now track and follow the robot.
-I also properly glued my picam to my robot.
 For this milestone, I had to write code using Python on Visual Code that will be able to follow the ball.
+This code tracks whether the ball is to the left or right of the robot, and then follows it.
 Here's how my code works:

 <img width="872" height="492" alt="Screenshot 2025-07-10 at 11 58 31 AM" src="https://github.com/user-attachments/assets/324eb8c7-726c-4ed5-a1c0-e0e195f75dd8" />